Nigel Hasselbaink: Club career

 By 28 June 2012, Hasselbaink signed with St Johnstone.
-After his move to St Johnstone, Hasselbaink says he made a right decision to joining St Johnstone and revealed that manager Steve Lomas convinced him that he has taken the best decision for his promising career.
+After his move to St Johnstone, Hasselbaink said he made the right decision in joining St Johnstone and revealed that manager Steve Lomas convinced him that he had made the best decision for his promising career.
 Hasselbaink also revealed that he had offers from several English clubs.
-Hasselbaink was praised by manager Steve Lomas, and he has formed a striking partnership with Grégory Tadé.
-In his first season at St Johnstone, Hasselbaink scored seven goals in forty-two appearances in all competitions, including scoring a 2–0 win over Motherwell to earn St Johnstone a place for Europa League next season.
+Hasselbaink was praised by manager Steve Lomas, and he formed a striking partnership with Grégory Tadé.
+In his first season at St Johnstone, Hasselbaink scored seven goals in forty-two appearances in all competitions, including scoring in a 2–0 win over Motherwell to earn St Johnstone a place in the Europa League for the following season.

-However, in 2013–14 season, Hasselbaink partnership with Tade came to an end after Tade left for Romania.
-Hasselbaink then scored his first goal of the season, in a 4–0 win over Ross County on 11 August 2013.
-Hasselbaink went on to score four more goals this season and made thirty-nine appearances in all competitions.
+However, in 2013–14 season, Hasselbaink's partnership with Tade came to an end after Tade left for Romania.
+Hasselbaink scored his first goal of the new season in a 4–0 win over Ross County on 11 August 2013.
+Hasselbaink went on to score four more goals and made thirty-nine appearances in all competitions.
 Hasselbaink was released by the club at the end of the 2013–14 season.
-His release came when Hasslebaink was an un-used substitute for the Scottish Cup Final, which St Johnstone won 2–0 against Dundee United to win the club's first Scottish Cup in their first final appearance.
+His release came after Hasslebaink was an un-used substitute for the Scottish Cup Final, which St Johnstone won 2–0 against Dundee United to win the club's historic first Scottish Cup in their first final appearance.

 On 31 July 2014 he signed for Greek club Veria.
-However, making one appearance, Hasselbaink was released by the club on 2 February 2015.
+However, after making only one appearance, Hasselbaink was released by the club on 2 February 2015.

 In February 2015 he re-signed for Hamilton Academical until the end of the season.
-Hasselbaink made his Hamilton Academical debut, making his first start, in a 4–0 loss against Celtic on 22 February 2015.
-Hasselbaink then scored his first Hamilton Academical on his return, in a 3–2 win over Kilmarnock on 2 May 2015.
+Hasselbaink made his Hamilton Academical debut on the 22 February 2015, being named in the starting eleven in a 4–0 loss against Celtic.
+Hasselbaink then scored his first goal since returning to Hamilton in a 3–2 win over Kilmarnock on 2 May 2015.
 He was released by Hamilton at the end of the 2014–15 season.
 He returned to the Netherlands in Excelsior in later 2015.

 On 2 November 2020, Hasselbaink joined another Israeli Premier League side, signing for Bnei Sakhnin.
+Following his departure from the club in 2021, he took a two-year break from football.
+However, in 2023, he made a comeback in the Netherlands, joining Tweede Divisie outfit AFC.

 International career

 Hasselbaink debuted for the Suriname national football team in an unofficial friendly 3–2 loss to Curaçao wherein he scored his debut goal.
 In November 2019 Hasselbaink was called up to represent Suriname in Gold Cup qualification matches.
 He scored his first official international goal in a 2–1 CONCACAF Nations League win over Nicaragua.
 On 27 March 2021 he scored a hat-trick against Aruba.
-In June 2021 Hasselbaink was named to the Suriname squad for the 2021 CONCACAF Gold Cup, where he scored the winning goal in Suriname's 2-1 triumph over Guadeloupe in their final group match.
+In June 2021 Hasselbaink was named to the Suriname squad for the 2021 CONCACAF Gold Cup, where he scored the winning goal in Suriname's 2–1 triumph over Guadeloupe in their final group match.